AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SchemaConformanceException/README.md

 SchemaConformanceException Class
 ================================
-AutomationML 2.1 APIException for violations of the CAEX Schema.
+Exception for violations of the CAEX Schema.
 An example for a violation is the insertion of more than one RoleRequirement object into an InternalElement.

 Inheritance Hierarchy